KomodoPlatform/komodo-docs-mdx/STYLE_GUIDE.md

 ## Variables

-- For Komodo DeFi Framework API methods, the userpass variable should always be `testpsw`
+- For Komodo DeFi Framework API methods, the userpass variable should always be `RPC_UserP@SSW0RD`

 ## Templates